pallasite99/pallasite99/README.md

 I have a deep interest in technology and programming, particularly in OOP.
 I'm always eager to learn new things and take on challenging projects.

-## 💼 Where I Work as an Intern?

-I am proud to be a part of **[YouLink.ai](https://youlink.ai)**, where we revolutionize how connections are built and stories are shared through cutting-edge AI-driven solutions. 🚀

 ![Star Wars Destroyer](https://i.pinimg.com/originals/31/6c/97/316c972212b9159647cb486500aca41f.gif)

 <h3 align="left">Languages and Tools:</h3>